Skip to content

 Read More: HSS vs Cobalt vs Carbide Drill Bits

-5. SDS SHANK
+5. SDS Shank

 The SDS is a relatively new drill shank, having only been manufactured for the first time in 1975.
 It is also more challenging to make than most other shanks.
 Additionally, the SDS forgoes adaptability in favor of specialized capabilities and uses a dedicated chuck.